markfeit/duplicacy-sandbox/README.md

 # Duplicacy Sandbox

-The `Makefile` in this directory builds and maintains a very basic Duplicacy setup using the `storage` subdirectory for storage.
+The `Makefile` in this directory builds and maintains a very basic Duplicacy setup for experimentation.
 The area to be backed up is initialized in the `root` subdirectory and contains a `.duplicacy` directory which may be customized.
+Backups are stored in the `storage` directory.

 To build, do a `make` or a `make populate` (see descriptions below).